Dewalt-arch/pimpmyadlab/readme.md

   - Yaseen (PNPT Certified) for Alpha/Beta Testing!
   - uCald4aMarine Release Candidate Testing

-# INSTALLATION AND USAGE :
+# Installation and usage :
  On each machine Domain Contoller, Workstation1 and Workstation2 :
  - Install the Operating System
  - Install the Hypervisor GuestOS-Additions/Tools